Strategies, plans and reports

 2019-2020 CMA Actions and Achievements Report

-For over two decades, Victoria’s CMAs have been delivering land, water and biodiversity programs that not only protect and enhance landscapes but support thriving communities.
+- For 25 years, Victoria’s CMAs have delivered land, water and biodiversity programs that not only enhance and protect our environment but support thriving communities.

 2019-2024 Community Engagement and Partnership Strategy